 The town still has lots of old historical buildings including Benjamin and Catherine Whiteman’s original stone house and a restored mill on the same site as the one Owen Davis built.
 The current mill was originally built by Isaac Preston (1868 – 1950).
 The Davis family, Whiteman family, Abdael Kiler, and Isaac Preston are all buried in Clifton Union Cemetery on Tanyard Rd with relatives and many other early settlers.

-New Burlington, OH - (1803 - 1971 abandoned after the Caesar Creek Lake flood control project)
+New Burlington, OH – (1803 – 1971 partially abandoned during the Caesar Creek Lake flood control project)

 Location: Chester Township, Clinton County & Spring Valley Township, Greene County - In Caesar Creek State Park on a gravel road (the old main street) just north of the intersection at Rt.
 380 & Roxanna New Burlington Rd.

 New Burlington is a farming & mill town first settled by Aaron Jenkins (1750 - 1807) who came from Tennessee in 1799.
 He donated land for the cemetery & was the first person buried there.
 New Burlington hit it's peak population around 400 residents in 1880.
-The town had a few churches, a post office that ran from 1837-1971, & the Columbus, Washington, & Cincinnati Railroad (Grasshopper) from 1878 - 1933.
+The town had a few churches, a post office that ran from 1837-1971, & a train station on the Columbus, Washington, & Cincinnati Railroad (Grasshopper) from 1878 - 1933.
 It also had several grocery & general stores over the years as well as everything else they needed at any given time like a shoe shop, tailor, tannery, blacksmith, saw mill, planning mill, school & two doctors at one point in the 1800's.

 The last grocery store that existed was located across from where a small set of concrete steps still stand about 10 feet from the right side of the old main street.
 The gravel road turns into a concrete road & the main street bridge is the next sight to see.
-There's plenty of parking spots on the other side of the bridge & hiking trails that lead through where the town was.
+There's plenty of parking spots on the other side of the bridge & hiking trails that lead through where the village was.

 Classification: ghost town